BGP Questions 5

 First let’s recall about MED.
 If you want to influence external neighbors about the path it sends traffic then MED, also called the metric, should be used.
 A lower MED value is preferred over a higher value.
 The default MED value is 0.

-There are some debates saying D is correct but in fact it is not.
 If answer D is applied for router A, the MED for 10.10.1.32 set to 150 would make traffic for this route go through router B (because the MED default value is 0, which is lower than 150).
-The access-list will also filter out network 10.10.1.16 -> router E can not send traffic for network 10.10.1.16 to router A. Now all traffic must go through router B (85%).
+So router A will be responsible for 45% traffic and router B will receive 40% traffic -> D is correct.

 (For detailed information about how to use route map with MED, please read my BGP Route map and MED – GNS3 Lab)